 Jacobs refreshed the maintenance costs for the 2017 review from the previous review by adjusting the base maintenance cost to better reflect industry practice with respect to the maintenance of ageing generation assets.
 Jacobs then applied appropriate forex and CPI adjustments to the adjusted base maintenance costs (the rationale for this approach is explained in section 2.3.1).
 The costs are shown in Table 5 in December 2018 dollars for General Electric Frame 6 gas turbines with the maintenance stage occurring after the stated number of running hours or the stated number of starts, whichever comes first.
 December 2018 dollars are required in this analysis because this represents the mid-point of the 2018/19 year which is the time frame in which this analysis is applied, and the Energy Price Limits have to be expressed in nominal dollars.
-In the maintenance costs were originally provided in nominal \$US in February 2015.
+In the maintenance cycle there are two Type A overhauls, one of Type B and one Type C at the end.
+The maintenance costs were originally provided in nominal \$US in February 2015.
 They have been converted to Australian dollars at the rate 1\$AU = \$US0.78, which was the February 2015 conversion rate.
 The parts component of the maintenance costs (estimated to be 70%) has been adjusted for movements in the forex rate since February 2015, assumed to be 1\$AU=\$US0.77 in December 2018.
 The total maintenance cost with the forex adjustment has been escalated from February 2015 dollars to December 2017 dollars using known historical CPI values, and then escalated to December 2017 dollars with an assumed future CPI rate of 2.0% per annum.